-Subject in generic terms, if possible Type (works, supplies, services) Indicative number of contracts Indicative trimester of launch of the procedure Support to the recurrent costs of the Palestinian Authority (PEGASE) Direct Financial Support 2 1st semester of 2014
+Subject Туре Indicative number of contracts Indicative trimester of launch of the procedure Support to the recurrent costs of the Palestinian Authority (PEGASE) Direct Financial Support 2 4 th trimester of 2014

 4.4.
-Scope of geographical eligibility for procurement and grants
+Scope of geographical eligibility for procurement and grants concerned, or other duly substantiated cases where the eligibility rules would make the realisation of this action impossible or exceedingly difficult.